 - Pay for performance: Compensation is linked to company, line of business, and individual performance, including meeting regulatory expectations and creating long-term value consistent with the interests of shareholders. - Promote effective risk management: Compensation promotes effective risk management and discourages imprudent or excessive risk-taking. - Attract and retain talent: People are one of Wells Fargo's competitive advantages; therefore, compensation helps attract, motivate, and retain people with the skills, talent, and experience to drive superior long-term company performance.

-In addition, we provide all eligible full- and part-time employees (and their eligible dependents, as applicable) with a comprehensive set of benefits designed to protect their physical, emotional, and financial health to help them make the most of their well-being.
+In addition, we offer eligible full- and part-time employees and their eligible dependents a comprehensive set of benefits designed to support their physical, financial, and emotional health to help them make the most of their well-being.